 Q: What are the Admission Criteria?
 A: An applicant will be admitted to Fellowship House’s residential program provided the following criteria are met:

-- Applicant must provide a current (less than one year old) psychosocial assessment or history and physical with an axis I substance dependence diagnosis.
+- Applicant must provide a current (less than one year old) ASAM assessment or history and physical with an axis I substance dependence diagnosis.

 - Applicant must not currently be in physical withdrawal from any substance.